 Merchants can’t be successful without loyal customers.
 Return customers spend more, and it’s more cost-effective to retain a customer than to find a new one.
-Those are the primary reasons you’ve provided your clients loyalty program software.
+Those are the primary reasons you’ve provided loyalty program software to your clients.
 But is a loyalty program alone enough to build loyalty and keep a business competitive?

-“Going to market with just a loyalty program or an email-type club is comparable to showing up to a gunfight with a knife,” Robert Perez, Business Development Director at Como, comments.
+“Going to market with just a loyalty program or an email-type club is comparable to showing up to a gunfight with a knife,” says Robert Perez, Business Development Director at Como.
 “You may have decided to compete, but you’re not truly in the competition.”

 However, a loyalty program does have value, he points out.
 “Merchants looking to implement a loyalty program are on the right track.
 Getting the guest to join the loyalty program is the first step.
 I compare joining the program to saying yes to the first date.
 Perez says that customer engagement is giving your brand and the guest a path to marriage,” Perez says.
 “There is a lot of work that needs to be done to get there.”

 What Customer Engagement Solutions Have the Loyalty Applications Don’t

 “Based on this understanding of the guest, the business can then interact with them via multiple channels with messaging and offerings that are not strictly part of that base loyalty solution,” he says.
 “This can include anything from time-controlled promotions, one-time offers, direct gifts, surveys, reviews, and all kinds of marketing activities to keep customers excited and engaged with the brand.
 Customer engagement solutions can be measured on total sale and frequency increase.”

 According to Perez, the most important features of a customer engagement solution are personalization and omnichannel communication.
 “Personalization is based on the specific behaviors and actions of a guest.
 Capturing this allows the merchant to set automation based on predefined rules to know which messages to send, when to send them, and through which channel to deliver them,” Perez says.

 Make Marketing Easier